Make Your Home Base in Cortina d’Ampezzo & Enjoy Glorious Hiking & Luxury Spas Close to Venice for Your Italian Summer Holiday

 How to Get to 5 Torri

-If you’re feeling adventurous, you can do some serious bucket list hiking and can hit up four different hikes on this tour.
+If you’re feeling adventurous, you can do some serious bucket list hiking, cycling, and climbing adventures near Cortina d’Ampezzo.
+Book a top daytrip here.

-5. Go Hut to Hut Hiking in Northern Italy
+5. Go Hut to Hut Hiking in the Dolomites

 Feel like a Mountaineer without Having to Rough it